CloakingOcean/CloakingOcean.com-3.0-React/README.md

 With a majority of my life being filled with music, I've learned how to perform music myself by playing the piano!

 ### Scripts
-To package together the sass files, use "gulp sass".

-Afterwards, use "npm start" to start the app!
+Once you have installed all of the packages using npm, use npm start.
+This will first package all of the sass files and then start the server.

 ### Development
 I initially created this webpage as an introduction to Bootstrap using mainly HTML and CSS with a small portion of